dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 For the north & south sides, rest furring strips on the bottom vent strips to get the location/height for the top vent strips.

-Cut the strips to size as needed using a *Small Hand Saw*.
+Cut the strips to size as needed using a *Small Jab Saw*.

 ## 02. Furring Strips